Department of Electrical Engineering and Computer Science

 An introductory course in digital logic circuits covering number representation, digital codes, Boolean Algebra, combinatorial logic design, sequential logic design, and programmable logic devices.
 Grade of C (not C-) required to progress.
 Prerequisite: Corequisite: MATH 125.
 LEC.

 EECS 141.
 Introduction to Digital Logic: Honors.
 4 Hours.

 An introductory course in digital logic circuits covering number representation, digital codes, Boolean algebra, combinatorial logic design, sequential logic design, and programmable logic devices.
 This course is intended for highly motivated students and includes honors-level assignments.
-Prerequisite: Co-requisite: MATH 121, or MATH 125 or MATH 145, plus either acceptance into the KU Honors Program or consent of instructor.
+Grade of C (not C-) required to progress.
+Prerequisite: Corequisite: MATH 125 or MATH 145, plus either acceptance into the KU Honors Program or consent of instructor.
 LEC.

 EECS 168.
 Programming I. 4 Hours.

 Problem solving using a high level programming language and object oriented software design.
 Fundamental stages of software development are discussed: problem specification, program design, implementation, testing, and documentation.
 Introduction to programming using an object oriented language: using classes, defining classes, and extending classes.
 Introduction to algorithms and data structures useful for problem solving: arrays, lists, files, searching, and sorting.
 Student will be responsible for designing, implementing, testing, and documenting independent programming projects.
 Professional ethics are defined and discussed in particular with respect to computer rights and responsibilities.
 Grade of C (not C-) required to progress.
 Prerequisite: Corequisite: MATH 125.
 LEC.

 EECS 169.
 Programming I: Honors.
 4 Hours.